DnielFort/DnielFort/README.md

    <h3 align="center">Hey 👋!
 I'm Daniel Fort 👨🏻‍💻</h3>
 </p>

-I am a Computer Engineering and Telecommunication Systems Engineering student at UAB
+I'm a Computer Engineering and Telecommunication Systems Engineering student at UAB

  🔭 I’m planning for a Project than involves JS, python and mongoDB